The Airmen's Stories - P/O G H Bennions

 Bennions was a founder member of the Guinea Pig Club when he underwent plastic surgery by Archie Mclndoe.
 His DFC (gazetted 1st October 1940) was awarded on the day he was shot down.

-When fully recovered, Bennions was anxious to fly again and after a test at CFS he was given an A2B non-operational category, which allowed him to fly only by day and with a passenger, who could look out.
-In January 1943 he was mentioned in dispatches.
+When recovered, Bennions was anxious to fly again and after a test at CFS he was given an A2B non-operational category, which allowed him to fly only by day and with a passenger, who could look out.

 In October 1943 Bennions was commanding a Ground Control Interception unit.
-He suffered shrapnel wounds when his landing craft was sunk by a glider bomb at Ajaccio, Corsica.
+He suffered shrapnel wounds, when the landing craft he was in, at Ajaccio, Corsica, was sunk by enemy action.